ericwoud/buildR64ubuntu/README.md

 ## Using port 5 of the dsa switch

+Note: This does not work when running from emmc.
+Looks like eth1 does not get initialised correctly.
+Follow the steps below to remove it if you want to use a Router setup and run on emmc.

 Port 5 is available and named aux.
 Wan and aux port are in a separate vlan.
 Eth1 is setup as outgoing port instead of wan port.